• Skip to primary navigation

 Not only is this dessert easy to make, it only requires a very short list of ingredients!
 Most of the items are ready to go and the majority of your "baking time" is really just assembly.

-There are just two ingredients that are very particular and can be a little tricky to find:
+There are just two essential ingredients that are very particular and can be a little tricky to find:

 Ladyfinger Cookies